Tick Tock Tick Tock.

 Tick Tock Tick Tock.
 So?
 No panic in its ticking.
 Except, of course, for those keeping time with its beat…

-Of course there’s a right time for doing everything.
-It sure is a colossal stupidity to consciously ‘tempt the clock’ and invite health risks for myself – and any other poor being I just might have been assigned to bring into the World.
+Of course, there’s a right time for doing everything.
+It sure is a colossal stupidity to consciously ‘tempt the clock’ and invite health risks for me – and any other poor being I just might have been assigned to bring into the World.
 I understand and respect this fact.